girl-pointing-at-language-vs-dialect-speech-bubbles

 Even though the majority of the country at the time could scarcely speak Tagalog/Filipino, this didn’t stop the country leaders at the capital, who spoke fluent Tagalog, from adopting it as the national language.

-Because “languages” are technically dialects, there are many situations where people who are said to speak two different languages can understand each other perfectly.
-When a language or dialect is that similar to another, they’re called “mutually intelligible.”
+Because languages are technically dialects, there are many situations where people who speak different languages can understand each other perfectly.

 Take the mutual intelligibility of the official languages of Denmark, Sweden and Norway for example.
 Here’s a standard story setup:

-No joke there—these Scandinavian countries can talk to each other without the use of interpreters!
+It’s true.
+Most Scandinavian people can talk to each other without the use of interpreters!

 Officially, they’re speaking three different languages (Danish, Swedish and Norwegian), but it can be argued that they’re really using three related dialects that probably descended from a common mother tongue.